gnicol/GitSwarm/perforce_swarm/doc/install/README.md

 1.  **Verify the external URL for your GitSwarm instance:**

-    View `/etc/gitswarm/gitswarm.rb`, and verify that the following
+    View `/etc/gitswarm/gitswarm.rb`, and verify that the following setting is set to the URL that your GitSwarm users should use:
-    setting:

     ```
 external_url "http://gitswarm.example.com"
     ```

-    is set to the URL that your GitSwarm users should use.
     Edit the setting if necessary.

 1.  **Set the timezone for your GitSwarm instance:**